 Hot, cheesy pizza loaded with your favorite veggies is one of the most fun and easy dinners to make at home.
 With just a few key tips you can create a restaurant-quality crust, and treat yourself to the best homemade pizza that’s completely customizable to your tastes.
-Plan your next pizza party using my foolproof recipe, with step-by-step photos for making perfect veg pizza from scratch every time!
+Plan your next pizza party using my foolproof Pizza recipe, with step-by-step photos for making perfect and best veggie pizza from scratch every time!

 I promise you’ll never want to order delivery again after you see how easy it is to make pizza at home using fresh ingredients.